Welcome to Jason

 "legacy" project, extending the math enrichment which I did at one

-school via Mathlete Clubs at the other four Culver City
+school via Mathlete Clubs to the other four Culver City elementary

 schools.
 In August, 2014, I was asked by a LA